hoerresb/WifiWizard/README.md

 # Fork

 ```
-This fork solves issue with names in Ionic package.json.
+This fork solves issue with plugin naming in Ionic package.json.
 Especially convinient with automatic builds.
 ```

 # WifiWizard